jnaO/bash--file-backup/README.md

 USAGE
 -----
-* `backup.sh` - takes one argument passed into the program (a file), and copies it suffixing the date, hour, minutes and `.bak`
+* `backup.sh` - takes one argument passed into the program (a file or a folder), and copies it suffixing the date, hour, minutes and `.bak`
 * Add program to a folder on your path `ln -s PATH/TO/YOUR/CLOE_FOLDER/backup.sh PATH_FOLDER/backup`
 * From anywhere, run `backup myFile.rb` and this will create a file `myFile.rb.[29-04-12][14:20].bak`